-A new resource has been launched to assist aged care providers to monitor the use of antipsychotic medications.
+A new pocket-sized brochure has been launched to assist the aged care workforce in identifying elder abuse.

 Choir conductor Dorothy Ebel is motivated by seeing the positivity singing and music creates for older people.

 Educated seniors with a degree are often prioritised in the wait for residential aged care, according to a study, but there is hope that tweaks to the process will make it fairer.